dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-shell.rst

-The Dagster shell library provides op factories for executing inline shell scripts or script files.
+The Dagster shell library provides utilities and op factories for executing inline shell scripts or script files.

 APIs
 ----